What is a Gorilla Permit and why do you need it?

 - Volcanoes National Park in Rwanda

 Want to know everything about Gorilla Trekking in Uganda, including useful tips on how to secure your gorilla permit and up-to-date prices of gorilla permits for trekking these great apes in Uganda, Rwanda, and Congo DRC?
-Read everything you need to know about Gorilla Trekking in Uganda.
+Read everything you need to know about Gorilla Trekking in Uganda and my personal experience of tracking the Bweza Gorilla Family in the Rushaga Sector of Bwindi National Park.

 Planning to book a gorilla trekking permit in Uganda or Rwanda?
 Pin this article for later use and read my other Uganda gorilla trekking articles.